Denis Law: Personal life

-He first met his wife-to-be, Diana, in an Aberdeenshire dancehall when they were both still teenagers.
+Law first met his wife, Diana, in an Aberdeenshire dancehall when they were both teenagers.
 They married in December 1962 and went on to have five children.
-Their daughter, also called Diana, worked for several years in the Manchester United press office.
-Their other children are Gary, Andrew, Robert and Iain.
-Denis Law and his wife still live in the Manchester area.
+Their daughter worked for several years in the Manchester United press office.

-Since retiring as a player, Law has often worked on radio and television summarising and presenting games.
+After retiring as a player, Law often worked on radio and television summarising and presenting games.
 He was one of the first sport news presenters of Granada Reports and was the sub-presenter of Granada Television's Kick Off Match, the equivalent of LWT's The Big Match.
 He appeared as a special guest on the TV guest show This Is Your Life on 19 February 1975, months after retiring as a player.

 He was made an Inaugural Inductee of the English Football Hall of Fame in 2002 in recognition of his impact on the English game.
 On 23 February 2002, a statue of Law (alongside George Best and Bobby Charlton) was unveiled at Old Trafford, in the part of the stadium known as the Scoreboard End.
 He had a successful operation to treat prostate cancer in November 2003 and was awarded honorary degrees from the Universities of Aberdeen and St. Andrews in 2005, and Robert Gordon University in 2017.

 The emergence of Dutch international Dennis Bergkamp in the 1990s uncovered a story that the player's parents were fans of Law and named their son after him.
 However, Dutch authorities refused to recognise the name unless it was spelt with two n's as they felt it was otherwise too similar to the female name Denise.

 On 25 November 2005, Law was at the bedside of former United teammate George Best as he died of multiple organ failure.

-In May 2008, at the City of Manchester Stadium, he (with UEFA president Michel Platini) presented the medals to the winners of the UEFA Cup, Zenit Saint Petersburg and their opponents, Scottish side Rangers.
+In May 2008, at the City of Manchester Stadium, he (with UEFA president Michel Platini) presented the medals to the winners of the UEFA Cup, Zenit Saint Petersburg, and their opponents, Scottish side Rangers.

 In February 2010, Law was named as patron of the UK based charity Football Aid, taking over from the late Sir Bobby Robson.